fossgis-routing-server/ansible_openstreetmap.de/roles/osrm/files/about.md

 * No scraping, no heavy usage.

 ## General setup
-There are three servers, one is continuously preparing the routing graph and fetching the most recent OpenStreetMap data, while the two others are serving routes from the precalculated graphs.
+The server is continuously preparing the routing graph and fetching the most recent OpenStreetMap data, while serving the three profiles.

-The three servers have 6 cores and 256GB ram each.
+The server has 40 cores and 1.5TB ram.

 ## Used software

 Most software running on the servers is available as open source.
-Debian 10 is used as operating system.
+Debian 12 is used as operating system.

 ### [OSRM backend](https://github.com/fossgis-routing-server/osrm-backend)

-Currently running v5.27.1
+Currently running v6.0

 * hints are disabled, because they can crash the server